Can we use heavy nuclei to detect relic neutrinos?: Quantum mechanics of -interaction and crude estimate of neutrino capture

 In order to quantify the error introduced by the simplifying assumptions leading up to Eq.~\eqref{eq:expansion0}, we introduce a correction factor $\delta$ such that the actual cross-section is given by

-The values of $\delta$ for a number of elements where the exact results for the neutrino capture cross-section are known~\cite{Cocco:2007za} are given in Fig.~\ref{tab:delta}.
-One can see that in all those cases $\delta$ is is reasonably close to unity.
+The values of $\delta$ for a number of elements where the exact results for the neutrino capture cross-section are known~\cite{Cocco:2007za} are given in Tab.~\ref{tab:delta}.
+One can see that in all those cases $\delta$ is reasonably close to unity.

 We are interested in neutrino capture by possible candidates for solid-state based C$\nu$B detection experiments --- $\Tm$ and $\Sm$.
 For these isotopes, the parameterization \eqref{eq:delta} reads

 However, unlike the isotopes listed in Table~\ref{tab:delta}, the theoretical values of the $\delta$ factors for $\Tm$ and $\Sm$ are not known.
 This is because both isotopes have a rather peculiar structure of the matrix element~\eqref{eq:matrix_element}, as explained in the following paragraph.